-The waterfront area in Sandusky has lots of parks.
-At the eastern end of downtown, Shoreline Park has walking trails, a sandwich shop, playgrounds, ponds, fountains, a kayak launch and benches where you can enjoy the view.
+Shoreline Park, on the eastern end of town, has walking trails, a sandwich shop, playgrounds, ponds, fountains, a kayak launch and benches to enjoy the view.

 Visit the Merry Go Round Museum

 True confession!
 We visited the Merry Go Round Museum in Sandusky for me.
 My family knew it was on our itinerary and didn’t complain about it.
 They know I love carousels.